 Under the basic policy, drivers still must have $15,000 minimum per person/accident in PIP coverage and may be covered for up to $250,000 for certain injuries, but they need not have any liability coverage.
 Sometimes, this type of policy has been called the “dollar-a-day” policy.

-Generally speaking, PIP protection will pay for a variety of costs and expenses up to policy limits.
-Coverage is available under PIP for:
+Generally speaking, personal injury protection insurance will pay for a variety of costs and expenses up to policy limits.
+Under no-fault insurance claims, coverage is available for:

-- Eligible medical expenses, including diagnostic services, treatment, rehabilitation and other expenses that are medically necessary.
+- Eligible medical expenses, including diagnostic services, treatment, rehabilitation, and other necessary medical bills.

 - Lost wages if the accident victim cannot work due to accident injuries.
 Lost wages benefits are capped at $100/week and $5,200 per person per accident under standard coverage defaults.

-- Essential service benefits, which refer to work or services that would have been performed by the injured victim if the accident hadn’t occurred.
+- Essential service benefits refer to work or services that would have been performed by the injured victim if the car accident hadn’t occurred.
 There is a cap of $12/day and $4,380 for these benefits.

 - Death benefits, which can be paid in a lump sum and may equal a maximum of $5,200 for lost income and $4,380 for lost services from the deceased.

-- Funeral expenses up to $1,000 to cover burial, cremation and other costs.
+- Funeral expenses of up to $1,000 to cover burial, cremation, and other costs.

-One final note on compulsory auto insurance: Never let your insurance lapse.
+One final note on compulsory car coverage: Never let your insurance lapse.
 In New Jersey, all vehicles must be insured.
 Driving an uninsured vehicle has dire consequences.
 If the driver is injured while driving a vehicle, he or she will not be allowed to make a claim, no matter how badly injured.

-To learn more and speak with a New Jersey no-fault insurance lawyer with years of experience, contact Davis, Saperstein & Salomon, P.C., today at 1-800-LAW-2000 or complete our online form.
+To learn more about no-fault insurance claims in New Jersey and speak to an attorney with years of experience, contact Davis, Saperstein & Salomon, P.C., today at 1-800-LAW-2000 or complete our online form.